 This is my dream job.
-I previously worked 25 years in computer related fields, both here and in the US, but my bookshelves at home were always full of Israel tour related books.
+I previously worked for 25 years in computer-related fields, both here and in the US, but my bookshelves at home were always full of Israeli tour-related books.
 When the opportunity arose to make it my career, I jumped at it.
-And now I am a self employed tour guide.
+And now I am a self-employed tour guide.

 What types of backgrounds are relevant for someone looking to become a Tour Guide?

 Love of Eretz Yisrael, its history, geography, nature.
 Ability to communicate and connect with all types of people, in all age brackets.

 What education and experience should an Oleh looking to go into Tour Guiding come with?